Header Image

 Ian Roseberry Topping

 Who am I?
-My name's Ian, I'm 68 years old, and a keen wild walker/camper.
+My name's Ian, I'm 69 years old, and a keen wild walker/camper.
 I also like beer, snow, wine, garlic, cricket, curry and firewood, and I hate litter, speling misttakes and barbed wire across rights of way.

 I'm keen on all things electronic, hardware and software, which was my career before retirement.
 I've taught myself web design as a retirement project, and this website is the culmination of that, although in this branch of technical stuff there is always more to learn!
-As well as electronic design, client/server software and web design, I also know how to use a smart-phone and I can still do joined up writing when required.
+As well as electronic design, client/server software and web design, I also know how to use a smart phone and I can still do joined up writing when required.
 When I'm out walking I can convert between miles/kilometres and feet/metres in my head, but I always round up as it sounds more impressive.

 This site is under continuous development and will be updated from time to time as I complete more of the remaining alternative routes on the Way.
 I hope I get your feedback too, especially photographs.
-Information about pubs and accommodation along the route is especially useful, since it's always changing as pubs open and close, or get converted into Indians.
+Information about pubs and accommodation along the route is especially useful, since it's always changing as pubs open and close, or get converted into Indian restaurants.

 Whether you tackle my walk or not, enjoy your walking and stay safe out on the hills.